Last update: 17.09.2024 08:34

 You paid interest on debt or into the renewal fund?

 You can claim any interest you pay as a tax deduction.
-These include, for example, mortgage interest, prepayment penalties if the loan is continued with the same bank, costs for bank loans, personal loans, overdraft interest on the checking or credit card account or interest on arrears in the event of a tax arrears payment.
+This includes, in particular, mortgage interest, early repayment penalties if the loan is continued with the same bank, costs for bank loans, personal loans, overdraft interest on the current or credit card account or interest on arrears in the case of a tax arrears payment.

 You may not deduct mortgage repayments (so-called amortization) as debt.
-Also, loan repayment fees or cancellation fees that banks charge when offsetting the mortgage or switching to a other lenders, you are not allowed to deduct them as debt in most cantons – after all, you can then claim them as “asset management costs”.
-In the case of income tax, prepayment penalties can only be claimed as deductible debt interest if the canceled mortgage is replaced by another with the same lender.
+In most cantons, you are also not allowed to deduct loan repayment fees or termination fees charged by banks when balancing the mortgage or switching to another lender as debt – at least you can then claim these as “asset management costs”.
+For income tax purposes, prepayment penalties can only be claimed as deductible debt interest if the terminated mortgage is replaced by another with the same lender.

 And you can’t deduct leasing payments at all.
 Because with the leasing fee you pay for the transfer of use because you do not own the leasing object (e.g. car) during the leasing period.